miaoyinnu/miaoyinnu/README.md

 # Personal Statement

 - Master’s degree in Computer Science.
 - Specializing in Computer Vision.
+- Ask me about Github.